Vietnam.vn - Nền tảng quảng bá Việt Nam

 South Korea is the latest country to approve Microsoft's billion-dollar deal.

-The agency also indicated that it had held discussions with competition authorities in several other countries to get their views on the deal, but South Korea also said that its decisions could differ because Activision Blizzard's games in those regions also have different levels of importance.
+The agency also pointed out that it has held discussions with competition authorities in several other countries to get their views on the deal, but South Korea also said that its decisions could differ because Activision Blizzard's games in those regions also have different levels of importance.

-The deal has now received approval from nearly 40 global regulators – earlier this month, the European Commission and China's competition regulator both cleared the deal, which will see Microsoft gain early ownership of popular gaming franchises like Call of Duty and World of Warcraft .
+The deal has now received approval from nearly 40 global regulators – earlier this month the European Commission and China's competition regulator both approved the deal, which will see Microsoft soon gain ownership of popular gaming franchises like Call of Duty and World of Warcraft .

-The US Federal Trade Commission also sued Microsoft in an attempt to block the acquisition over antitrust concerns.
+The US Federal Trade Commission also sued Microsoft in an attempt to block the acquisition due to antitrust concerns.

 Source link